 I think this just shows how athletic golf has become and how close to the red line these guys have to push themselves.
 Careers will become shorter over time and more injury prone but the standard should continue to improve.
 I think we are being naïve if we think that fitness, strength work etc. isn’t an important part of the game these days.

-I’m not going to identify the commenter, nor the blog, because this paragraph above is idiotic – Jack Nicklaus didn’t have an athletic swing?
+I’m not going to identify the commenter, nor the blog, because this paragraph above is silly – Jack Nicklaus didn’t have an athletic swing?
 Arnie Palmer didn’t?
 Sam Snead didn’t?
 Jimmy Thomson (once drove it 400 yards with balata and persimmon, back in the 40’s, people!) didn’t?

 Jimmy Thomson’s “Unathletic” Swing